Minds On

 The process in which a minority group or culture is forced to resemble another society’s values, behaviours, and beliefs.

 According to the Treaty of Paris, the British obtained the French possessions of land (Île-Royale, Quebec, Great Lakes Basin, and the east bank of the Mississippi River).
 The treaty also gave French Canadians 18 months to emigrate if they did not want to live under the new British government.
-Britain acquired other lands from Florida to Spain, and they retained fishing rights in Newfoundland and on the Gulf of the St. Lawrence.
+Britain acquired other lands such as Florida from Spain, and they retained fishing rights in Newfoundland and on the Gulf of the St. Lawrence.
 The British were supposed to also respect previously established trade agreements with Indigenous Peoples.

 While this agreement was quite profitable for the British, it was disastrous for Indigenous groups because it became increasingly more difficult for them to protect their land from the British.